neuhai/explanation-enriched-active-learning/README.md

 </div>

 ## Overview
 We propose a novel Active Learning (AL) architecture to support and reduce human annotations of both labels and explanations in low-resource scenarios.
 Our AL architecture incorporates an explanation-generation model that can explicitly generate natural language explanations for the prediction model and for assisting humans' decision-making in real-world.
 For our AL framework, we design a data diversity-based AL data selection strategy that leverages the explanation annotations.
+Our work is accepted to emnlp findings 2023.
+Our paper is available at [arXiv](https://arxiv.org/abs/2305.12710).

 We conduct AL Simulation experiment on the e-SNLI dataset and provide code to reproduce the results.
 Currently, all the experiment hyper-parameters can be edited from ```main.py```, including the selection of AL data selector.